arduino/docs-content/content/hardware/08.kits/maker/plant-watering-kit/tutorials/iot-smart-garden-setup-with-nanorp2040/content.md

 ![Pump connected](./assets/step3.png)

+***Note: These types of subermisible pumps can easily break if they're run without being submersed in water.
+In this project, a faulty pump might have a short circuit, causing the board to reset as soon as the pump is engaged.***

 Now find the LED Grove button and a Grove cable.
 This cable also needs to be cut to expose the copper wire inside.
 The wires from the grove cable should be connected as follows:

 - Black wire (-) to GND pin.